 Monkeypox, like smallpox, is a member of the Orthopoxvirus group.
+Despite its name, nonhuman primates are not monkeypox virus reservoirs.
 Although the reservoir is unknown, the leading candidates are small rodents and squirrels in the rain forests of Africa, mostly in western and central Africa.

 In the US, an outbreak of monkeypox occurred in 2003, when infected rodents imported as pets from Africa spread the virus to pet prairie dogs, which then infected people in the Midwest.
 The outbreak involved 35 confirmed, 13 probable, and 22 suspected cases in 6 states, but there were no deaths.